MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mde-govern.md

     This allows you to leverage Microsoft Defender Antivirus network protection capabilities to block access to a predefined set of URLs using Defender for Cloud Apps, either by manually assigning [app tags](governance-discovery.md#sanctioningunsanctioning-an-app) to specific apps or automatically using an [app discovery policy](cloud-discovery-policies.md#creating-an-app-discovery-policy).

     ![Screenshot showing how to enable custom network indicators in Defender for Endpoint](media/mde-custom-network-indicators.png)

-## Block apps with Defender for Endpoint

-Defender for Cloud Apps enables you to block access to unsanctioned apps by using Defender for Endpoint.
-You can block all devices in your organization, or block specific device groups.

-> [!NOTE]
-> To use this feature, make sure to enable [cloud app blocking with Defender for Endpoint](#how-to-enable-cloud-app-blocking-with-defender-for-endpoint).

 ### Prerequisites for blocking apps with Defender for Endpoint